Basic-Nature/html_Parser_prototype/doc/index.md

 - See the [GitHub Issues](https://github.com/Basic-Nature/html_Parser_prototype) or Discussions tab for questions and support
 - Refer to `handlers.md` for handler development, or `README.md` for general usage
+- The Web UI is documented in the `README.md` and is fully optional—use the interface that best fits your workflow!

 ---